 The Council meeting scheduled for 6:30 PM on September 14, 2020 will be open to the public.
 As stated, CDC Guidelines will be strictly adhered to.
 Masks will be required to be wore for anyone wishing to attend.
 Also, the maximum number of attendees will be limited to 25 including Council and Department Heads.
 Once we reach our maximum capacity we will be required per the Governor’s order to prohibit anyone else from attending the meeting.

 Any questions can be directed by calling the City Manager at 724-539-8548 ext.
 17.

 Please click here for Information on the COVID 19 Corona Virus

-The Monday, August 10, 2020 City Council Monthly Meeting is open to the public following CDC guidelines.
-If you prefer to attend the meeting from the safety and comfort of your home, we are providing the following:
+The Monday, October 26, 2020 City Council Special and Agenda Meetings are open to the public following CDC guidelines.
+If you prefer to attend the meetings from the safety and comfort of your home, we are providing the following:

 You can also dial in using your phone.

 (For supported devices, tap a one-touch number below to join instantly.)

 Westmoreland Cleanways is back to operation.
 Click Here for further details.

 Republic Services Recycling and Waste Tips